tmbuza/imap-bioinformatics/workflow/report/workflow.rst

         - Performs preliminary analysis of OTU abundances.
         - Generates snakemake interactive report and
         - Finally, it deploys a user-generated report to GitHub pages.

+    QIIME 2 pipeline performs the following tasks:
+    ---IN PROGRESS---